 Luckily for Camilla, her bubbly and adventurous personality helped her get into the good graces of people's hearts when she earned a royal status.
 Some people may not know this, but she sure knows how to keep a conversation going - something she credits her parents with and something that is quite useful with her title.

 "There was a dinner party at home with some of the most boring neighbors in the world," she said. "[My mom would] sit us down, and the minute there was silence, she used to say, 'Talk!
 I don't care what you talk about, talk about your budgie or your pony but keep the conversation going.'
 And so I've never been able not to talk."

-The Duchess of Cornwall attends many prestigious events, yet sometimes she can't help but laugh.
+The now-Queen Consort attends many prestigious events, yet sometimes she can't help but laugh.
 "There are situations where it's very difficult not to lose it completely, especially, you know, if something goes terribly wrong and everybody sits there for a split-second [not sure how to react]."

 She told the Daily Mail, "You do have to swallow and pinch yourself very hard to not laugh."
 Back in May 2018, Camilla and her daughter-in-law, the Duchess of Sussex (Meghan Markle), couldn't help but giggle during Prince Harry's speech.
 "You've got to laugh through most things, and sometimes I do laugh a bit too much," she said.

 Growing up, Camilla attended school all over Europe, and as the Duchess of Cornwall, and now Queen Consort, her duties require her to travel to many places.
 And while she will happily do so, Camilla is not a big fan of traveling.
 This is because she is terrified of planes and flying in general!